yihan1998/yihan1998.github.io/_posts/2024-03-09-linux-syscall-101.md

 ## General workflow

+### Invoke a syscall from user space

+**User**: Typically, there is certain library function that encapsulate the service that users need.
+You only need to call this function and pass the necessary arguments to it without any direct interaction with the Kernel.

+**Library function (in the user space)**: Libraries typically know the list of syscall number via a specific header provided by the operating system.
+A library function that wraps around a syscall will pass the syscall number and arguments from user to the Kernel by actively trapping into the Kernel mode via special instruction.

+### Trap into the Kernel space

+**Mode switch**: Despite of the difference in underlying architecture, each ISA provides its own instruction for a program in user mode to actively trap into the Kernel mode.

+**Syscall entry (in the Kernel)**:

+### Execute the syscall handler

+### Return from the Kernel space

+### Example of syscall execution

 Let’s use `read()` from `unistd.h` to demonstrate how developer uses library function to invoke the underlying syscall.
-Here is a general summary of syscall workflow.
+Here is what would happen if the user tries to read out data from a socket.

 ```mermaid
 sequenceDiagram